We use first-party analytics cookies to improve our calculators. Any advertising or third-party cookies are described in our Privacy Policy.

 Yalla Calculators provides UAE-specific financial tools for gratuity, mortgages, property fees, rent vs buy, school fees, visas, and cost of living.
 Our formulas follow official UAE sources: UAE Labor Law (gratuity, leave), Dubai Land Department and RERA (property, DLD 4% transfer fee), UAE Central Bank (DBR, LTV), KHDA (school fees), and published visa and healthcare data.
 We update figures when regulations or market rates change.
 Calculator results are estimates only; actual entitlements, fees, and approvals depend on your specific situation, employer, bank, or authority.

-How often do you update data?
-We review UAE labor, property, mortgage, and school-fee data periodically and after notable regulatory changes.
-Check our methodology and data-updates pages for more detail.
+How often do you update cost-of-living data?
+We review typical UAE living costs periodically and after notable market changes.
+See our methodology and data-updates pages for detail.

 Do you store my inputs?
 Calculator inputs are processed in your browser.
 We do not store your salary, property value, or other personal figures.
 See our privacy policy and cookie policy for details on analytics and cookies.

 Which Emirates are covered?
-Default examples often use Dubai (DLD, RERA, KHDA).
-Several tools support other Emirates where data is available.
-We indicate coverage in each calculator.
+Our cost-of-living tools cover multiple Emirates where data is available and default to Dubai for illustration.
+We indicate coverage in each tool.

 Varun Punjabi

 CEO & Founder, Yalla Calculators.
-Over 13 years of professional experience, including a decade in the domain and internet industry.
+13+ years of professional experience in software and digital business, with a background in the domain and internet industry; resident in the UAE since 2018 (8+ years in the UAE).
 Specializes in UAE property market analysis, mortgage calculations, DLD and RERA regulations, and UAE labor and school-fee frameworks.
+Not a licensed financial advisor — Yalla Calculators is an independent informational resource, not a regulated financial institution.
 Built Yalla Calculators after navigating Dubai’s property and education landscape firsthand.